 Crowding

-Hector Chan and a co-author are developing, in paper published in Journal of Portfolio Management in 2022, a model whose aim is to study the relationship between crowding and liquidity shocks.
+Hector Chan and a co-author are developing, in a paper published in Journal of Portfolio Management in 2022, a model whose aim is to study the relationship between crowding and liquidity shocks.
 One of the main results is that crowding is associated with a larger exposure to broader liquidity shocks on arbitrageurs.
 They confirm this link empirically by studying equity long-short strategies.
 They use short interest data both to identify liquidity shocks impacting sophisticated equity investors and to infer crowdedness for some of the well-known long–short equity factors.
 When liquidity shocks (such as the 2007 quant crisis or the more recent 2020 COVID-19–induced quant deleverage) occur, crowded strategies indeed tend to underperform.

 Risk disaggregation and portfolio allocation